-The purpose of configuration management (CM) is to establish and maintain the integrity of all the identified outputs of a project or process and make them available to concerned parties (ISO/IEC 2008).
-Since unmanaged changes to system artifacts (such as those associated with plans, requirements, design, software, hardware, testing, and documentation) can lead to problems that persist throughout the system life cycle.
-One primary objective of CM is to manage and control the change to such artifacts.
+The purpose of configuration management (CM) is to establish and maintain the integrity of all of the identified outputs of a project or process and make them available to concerned parties (ISO/IEC/IEEE 2015).
+Unmanaged changes to system artifacts (such as those associated with plans, requirements, design, software, hardware, testing, and documentation) can lead to problems that persist throughout the system life cycle.
+Hence, one primary objective of CM is to manage and control the change to such artifacts.